 3. Insulate

-One of the most old-school yet effective ways to minimize noise is to use insulation.
-While the pink insulation you usually think of doesn’t provide as much sound attenuation as other methods, it can be a great soundproofing asset when installed correctly and in conjunction with other sound absorption techniques.
-A common mistake that people make when installing insulation is to install too much material.
-If you add too much insulation, you can over-compress the space, making the air in the soundproofed room too dry.
+One of the most old-school yet effective ways to minimize noise when building a soundproof room is to use insulation.
+While the pink insulation you usually think of does not provide as much sound attenuation as other methods, it can be a great soundproofing asset when installed correctly and in conjunction with other sound absorption techniques.

 4. Install Drywall